 VMware Recovery Pricing

-VMware datastore recovery follows the same transparent pricing model as every other service: per-drive imaging based on each drive's condition, plus a $400-$800 array reconstruction fee that includes VMFS parsing and VMDK extraction.
+VMware datastore recovery follows the same transparent pricing model as every other service: per-drive imaging based on each drive's condition.
+VMFS parsing, array reconstruction, and VMDK extraction are included in the per-drive fee at no extra charge.
 No data recovered means no charge.

 | Service Tier | Price Range (Per Drive) | Description |